 TerraCycle program ends — The Waverly TerraCycle program that allowed for recycling of food wrappers and bags at Wartburg is no longer operating.
 Waverly-Shell Rock High School ran the program, but recently companies whose products are sold by the high school stopped sponsoring TerraCycle and no organization has stepped up to take on the local coordination.
 The TerraCycle containers on campus will be re-purposed to collect electronic waste.
 Sensitive and confidential data should not be placed in these containers.
 Click here for information about what e-waste can be collected.

 Model U.N.
-Conference — All are invited to the Model United Nations Conference, The Status of Women In Developing Countries, Friday, March 27, and Saturday, March 28, in Science Center 102.
+Conference — Students are invited to attend or participate in the Model United Nations Conference, The Status of Women In Developing Countries, Friday, March 27, and Saturday, March 28, in Science Center 102.
 It runs 4-6 p.m.
 Friday and 3-5 p.m.
 Saturday.
 The Wartburg Model United Nations student organization hopes to have 50 delegations engage in insightful and intellectually engaging discourse.
-For more informaton, contact Lindo Simelane '16 at email@example.com.
+For more informaton, contact Lindo Simelane '16 at firstname.lastname@example.org.

 Fourth-year earns grant — Kwabena Owusu-Amoah '15 has received funds from the Clinton Foundation to expand the reach of OBaa 2.0, a software application that aims to reduce the maternal mortality rate in his home country.
 The Ghana native was awarded a $6,000 Clinton Foundation Resolution Grant at the Clinton Global Initiative University conference this month at the University of Miami.
 Click here to read more about the grant.